 New Work: “Red Cap to Christmas Tree Tong Transfer”

 Geography: Reviewed Continents with Earth Model & Continent Song

 Science: Read Clouds book (prep for Three Types of Clouds activity)

 Language: Reviewed Numbers & Basic Language using Chinese Blocks (We did a Virtual Chinese Story time via Youtube later that day too)

 Snack: Apple Slices Prepared by J for ne & his younger brother

 *I coin this time in our week “Circle Time” but often the boys move their bodies to explore and learn as, hopefully, something we’re doing inspires them.
 Here is a free homeschool schedule for preschoolers printable of the document I use to organize us.

-**Our “Invitations to Play” this week included holiday coloring pages from Kids Activities Blog, a mini fake Christmas tree with basket of ornaments to decorate, a red and green feather basket at a small table covered with contact paper and a “work in progress” land form mold I’m attempting to create to dig deeper (ha!) into Land Forms.
+**Our “Invitations to Play” this week included holiday coloring pages from Kids Activities Blog, a mini fake Christmas tree with a basket of ornaments to decorate, a red and green feather basket at a small table covered with contact paper, and a “work in progress” landform mold I’m attempting to create to dig deeper (ha!) into Land Forms.

 Thanks for stopping by today!
 Please leave a comment, I love hearing from you!

 Directly & Seamlessly Delivered to You.
 Let me do all the work.